Macrometacorp/node-cloudflare-worker-template/README.md

 You can use the `wrangler dev` command to run your Cloudflare Worker locally.
 The command will run the build command and start on port `8787`.

+Once up and running, you can visit `http://localhost:8787` in your browser, and the Cloudflare Worker will return a JSON response with 5 documents fetched from the `employees` collection.

 > 💡 Further documentation for testing your Cloudflare Worker in a local environment can be found [here](https://developers.cloudflare.com/workers/cli-wrangler/commands/#dev).

 ## Publishing 🚀